danielsaidi/ScrollKit/Sources/ScrollKit/ScrollKit.docc/ScrollKit.md

 ## Repository

-For more information, source code, etc., visit the [project repository][Repository].
+For more information, source code, etc., visit the [project repository](https://github.com/danielsaidi/ScrollKit).

 ## License

 ScrollKit is available under the MIT license.
-See the [LICENSE][License] file for more info.